holochain-open-dev/profiles/ui/README.md

 # UI Developer Setup

-UI module for the `calendar-events-zome`.
+UI module for the `profiles` zome.

 ## Requirements